dynaconf/dynaconf/docs/merging.md

 >
 > This is useful for `Django` settings.

-Lets say you have a configuration like this:
+Let's say you have a configuration like this:

 `settings.py`